us-amlr/cs-phoc/README.md

 This section contains notes for U.S. AMLR staff using this repository to update and publish the CS-PHOC tables, e.g. after a field season.

-1) Run the 'R/manuscript_data.R' script.
+1) Run the [manuscript_data.R](R/manuscript_data.R) script.
 This writes new CSV files to the 'data/manuscript' folder

-2) Restart R. Run the 'R/data_to_dwca.R' script.
+2) Restart R (optional, but recommended).
+Run the [data_to_dwca.R](R/data_to_dwca.R) script.
 This writes new Darwin Core Archive tables to the 'data/dwca' folder

-3) Push changes to GitHub
+3) Push changes to GitHub.
+Create a new tag + release so a new Zenodo DOI is made.

 4) Email the SCAR Biodiversity Portal folks to scrape and publish updated files from <https://github.com/us-amlr/cs-phoc/tree/main/data/dwca>